 UK-issued credit cards aren't always accepted at stores or petrol stations in other countries.
 It's wise to check with the card company before you go, particularly if you're going to rely on using the card.

 If you're planning to travel with a pet, make sure you're familiar with official rules and advice.

 Safety tips for driving abroad

 Wherever you're headed, check the latest crime and personal safety advice from the Foreign Office Travel Unit before you go.

 You can call 112 anywhere in the European Union in case of an accident, assault or any other distress situation.

 Drinking and driving

-Legal limits do vary and are explained in our country-by-country guides but there's only one safe rule – if you drink, don't drive.
+Legal limits vary and are explained in our country-by-country guides.
+But there's only one safe rule – if you drink, don't drive.
 Laws are strict and penalties severe.

 Using a hand-held mobile while driving is against the law in most countries.